 Glaucoma affects the optic nerves in the eyes and causes them to not function properly.
-The optic nerve is what transmits visual images to the brain and when the nerve becomes damaged it can cause a variety of vision problems such as peripheral vision loss on the milder end of the spectrum to blindness on the severe end.
-The optic nerve can become damaged in a number of ways such as lack of blood flow, deteriorating effects of diabetes, arteriosclerosis, and many others.
+The optic nerve is what transmits visual images to the brain.
+When the nerve becomes damaged, it can cause a variety of vision problems, such as peripheral vision loss on the milder end of the spectrum all the way to blindness on the severe end.
+The optic nerve can become damaged in a number of ways, such as from lack of blood flow, the deteriorating effects of diabetes, arteriosclerosis, or many others.

 To take advantage of the benefits that cardio workouts have on your vision and eyes, you don’t even need to dedicate large chunks of time to exercising.
-Taking a simple brisk 20-minute walk in the park four times a week will increase your pulse by as much as 25 percent.
+Taking a simple brisk 20-minute walk around your neighborhood four times a week will increase your pulse by as much as 25 percent.
 That’s not so bad when you think about it.
-Twenty minutes is nothing in the grand scheme of things and it’s completely worth it if it means you will have stronger, healthier eyesight for years to come.
+Twenty minutes is nothing in the grand scheme of things.
+It’s also completely worth it if it means you will have stronger, healthier eyesight for years to come.

-If walking isn’t your thing, you could do something else that gets your blood pumping, such as bike riding, swimming, running, dancing, jogging up and down a flight of stairs, and so many other things.
-No matter what the cardio activity is that you choose to do, you will not only be benefitting your eyes and vision, but you’ll be strengthening your heart health, too.
+If walking isn’t your thing, you could do something else that gets your blood pumping, such as bike riding, running, dancing, jogging up and down a flight of stairs, and so many other things.
+You don’t need to leave the comfort of your own home.
+Throw on a YouTube video of a cardio workout you like doing.
+No matter what the cardio activity is that you choose to do, you will not only be benefiting your eyes and vision, but you’ll be strengthening your heart health, too.

 Other Ways to Keep Your Eyes Healthy

-It’s no secret that eating right is one of the best things you can do for your body health, but a lesser known fact is that it’s also one of the best things you can do for your eye health.
+It’s no secret that eating right is one of the best things you can do for your body health.
+However, a lesser known fact is that a healthy diet is also one of the best things you can do for your eye health.

 While I’m sure you’ve heard that some certain vitamins or foods are beneficial to your eyes and vision, what you may not realize is that the nutrients and vitamins in certain types of food can really be the difference between losing your vision from an eye disease and having healthy eyes and clear vision your whole life.

 If you make sure to eat a good variety of fruits, vegetables, lean proteins and fish, you’ll be well on your way to keeping your eyes healthy.
-However, you could also take a supplement that will ensure you get the amount of each of the vitamins and nutrients that are necessary in your daily diet, which can be hard to do with food because even if you eat your healthiest, chances are you are not eating the recommended amount of nutrients each day.
+However, you could also take a supplement to fill in the nutrient gaps.
+Even if you eat your healthiest, chances are you are not getting the recommended amount of nutrients each day.

 There are 17 vitamins, nutrients, and herbs that are most beneficial to your eyes and your vision, but they are also beneficial for your heart, your bones, and your overall health.
 Taking a daily supplement, like the Rebuild Your Vision Ocu-Plus Formula, that contains all 17 of the eye-healthy nutrients will make your life so much easier.